We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Interview – 2009

 Miranda Harcourt got her screen break playing the bitchy Gemma on iconic 80s soap Gloss.
-Since then the versatile Harcourt has hardly taken a break - directing, teaching, plus acting in prisons, tele-movie Clare, and feature film For Good, among many other roles.
+Since then the versatile Harcourt has hardly taken a breath — directing and mentoring young actors, as well as acting in prisons, tele-movies Clare and Tangiwai - A Love Story, and her husband Stuart McKenzie's feature For Good, among many other roles.

 • Reinvention in London

-• Interviewing prisoners about violent crime and murder for Verbatim.
-Harcourt performed the play in prisons across New Zealand, as seen in Shirley Horrocks documentary Act of Murder
+• Interviewing prisoners about violent crime and murder for play Verbatim, which Harcourt performed in many prisons (as seen in documentary Act of Murder)

 • The genesis of award-winning feature film For Good — directed by Harcourt’s husband Stuart McKenzie — the tale of a woman’s fascination with a teenager’s abduction and murder